syncfusion-content/xamarin-docs/Xamarin/Maps/How-To.md

 ---
 layout: post
 title: Customizations in Syncfusion SfMaps
-description: Customizations in SfMaps
+description: This section explains about how to transform latitude and longitude value to pixel value and vice-versa
 platform: xamarin
 control: SfMaps
 documentation: ug
 ---

-# How to

 ## Transform latitude and longitude value to pixel value and vice-versa